Citco Security Center

 - Strong passwords are at least eight characters long.

-- Use upper- and lowercase letters, numerals, and at least one special character (such as ! or @) in your passwords
+- It must contain upper- and lowercase letters, numerals, and at least one special character (such as ! or @).

 - Devise a “pass-phrase” that makes sense to you.
 For example, to turn “quick red fox” into a strong password, use it this way: qu1ckREDDfox!
 Not only do you have a strong password, it also helps you commit the password to memory or use a password vault or password keeper.

-- Avoid using one password for all.
+- Avoid reusing your password.
 If a hacker somehow learns, for example, your email password, then the first thing he’ll do is see if it’s also your banking and credit-card password.
+Create a unique password for every account.

 - Never tell anybody your password.
 Never write down a password.
 Even just a risk of revealing it renders a strong and unique password useless.

-Before making transactions online, or providing your personal information online, look for https at the beginning of the website address.
-The “s” in https stands for ”secure” and this ensures you are sending information encrypted to the target computer (this does not guarantee though that the computer you are accessing is legitimate).
-You should see https persists in pages or otherwise it may not be secure.
+Before making transactions online, or providing your personal information online, look for https as denoted by a padlock icon at the beginning of the website address.
+The “s” in https stands for ”secure” session, and this ensures you are sending encrypted information to the target computer (this does not guarantee though that the computer you are accessing is legitimate).
+You should see https persists in pages or otherwise, these may not be secure.

 Be aware of phishing emails, online scams, web sites, phone calls and other means that cybercriminals use to steal personal information.
 Be suspicious of emails demanding you to act urgently and asking for your personal data such as usernames, passwords or PINs – even if it seems to be from someone you know.
 Never click any links or download any attachments on the suspicious email.
 See the section below for tips on how to spot phishing.